Jimmy Buffett: Business ventures

 Buffett took advantage of the tropical "island escapism" lifestyle that fans of his music sought by launching several business ventures to sell this lifestyle to his fans.
 Through his Margaritaville brand, Buffett licensed hotels, casinos, cruise experiences, restaurants and bars, packaged foods, beverages, spirits, outdoor furniture, home goods, appliances, and apparel and accessories.

 Restaurants

-In 1984, Buffett and a friend opened a T-shirt shop in Gulf Shores, Alabama.
+In 1984, Buffett and a friend opened a T-shirt shop and expanded it into the first Margaritaville Cafe, in Gulf Shores, Alabama.
 After it failed, in 1985, they tried again in Key West, expanding it to what became Jimmy Buffett's Margaritaville in 1987.
 The chain opened restaurants under the Margaritaville and LandShark Bar & Grill names in locations including Atlantic City, New Orleans, Nashville, the Cayman Islands, The Bahamas, Turks and Caicos, Las Vegas, Jamaica, Orlando, and Baltimore.
 The Margaritaville cafe on the Las Vegas strip was possibly the highest grossing restaurant in the U.S.

 Buffett previously owned the Cheeseburger in Paradise Restaurant chain, founded in 2002 in partnership with Bloomin' Brands; it was sold to Luby's for $11 million in 2012 and shut down in 2020.